Voitanos/jest-preset-spfx-react15/README.md

 - **moduleNameMapper**:
   - when Jest sees a request for a CSS/SCSS file in the source files, it effectively ignores it using the `identity-obj-proxy` package
   - when jest sees a request for `en-us.json`, it is provided a helper path to find the file
+- **setupFules**:
+  - installs the **requestAnimationFrames** polyfill needed for headless browser testing
+  - configures Enzyme to use the React v15 adapter
 - **testMatch**: all tests found either in a special `__tests__` folder or within the `src` folder with the following names will be found:
   - `*.spec.ts`
   - `*.spec.tsx`